 Classics faculty have earned national and international recognition for their publications and have been honored for their contributions in teaching and in service to the profession.
 They have particular strengths in the study of Greek and Roman drama, education, history, religion, rhetoric, philosophy, poetry, and material culture.
 Faculty members edit and publish the scholarly journal Syllecta Classica.

-University of Iowa Libraries and the University's Museum of Art have extensive collections related to the Greek and Roman civilizations.
-Library and museum staff work with the classics faculty to make sure students are able to take full advantage of these resources.
+University of Iowa Libraries has extensive collections related to the Greek and Roman civilizations.
+Library staff work with the classics faculty to make sure students are able to take full advantage of these resources.
 The department displays its own valuable collection of coins, glass, vases, and facsimiles in bronze from Mycenae, Pompeii, and Herculaneum.

 The department also has an informal study area, where you'll be able to work with other students and faculty members.

 Iowa graduates have job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.

 Iowa’s program is recognized for the excellent preparation it offers for graduate study in classics.
 A large proportion of its students pursue advanced degrees.
 They are admitted to the finest public and private university programs in the country, many with full financial support.

 Apply to the College of Liberal Arts and Sciences.